- Our Programs

 Handwriting Without Tears®: As children learn the proper formation of letters, handwriting becomes an easy and automatic skill, while the program improves their spacing, letter size, and overall eligibility.
 This unique program was developed for children by occupational therapists.

 In this classroom, children work to develop kindergarten-level skills, without the expectation of mastery.
-Their development is tracked across five important benchmarks:
+Their advancement is tracked across seven developmental scales:

-The ability to name the letters in the alphabet, upper- and lowercase; the ability to assemble sounds in order to make short words.
+The ability to name the letters in the alphabet, both upper- and lowercase; the ability to assemble sounds in order to read and write short words.
+Engage in early writing, reading, communication, and vocabulary.

 Conflict can be an excellent source for learning, if facilitated properly, and in a peaceful way.